Senior Associate to the PresidentUNCA, Office of the President

-In her current role as senior associate to the President of the University of Nebraska, Dr. Marjorie Kostelnik leads the implementation of university-wide efforts to realize efficiencies and cost reductions across service areas, while also protecting the quality of education on all four campuses of the University of Nebraska.
+In her role as senior associate to the President of the University of Nebraska, Dr. Marjorie Kostelnik led the implementation of university-wide efforts to realize efficiencies and cost reductions across service areas, while also protecting the quality of education on all four campuses of the University of Nebraska.

 Marjorie has been involved in developing cross-disciplinary education programs—and new ways of organizing academic and human service efforts in higher education and the community—for more than 35 years.
 She has worked with many organizations as they transitioned through change—including reorganization; budget, program and staff; and adapting successfully to rapidly shifting environment.

 Graduating with a bachelor’s degree from the University of Pittsburgh’s School of Health Related Professions, she entered the field as a Head Start teacher, then went on to receive her master’s degree and doctorate in Human Development and Family Studies from Penn State, with a specialization in program design and evaluation.